 B. E. Hopkins ('03) is a freelance editor, writer, and English teacher.
 His fiction, articles, and translations have appeared in PEN International, Steppe magazine, and Boma Books' A Book of Jews in the UK; Contrary and The Independent in the US; and the catalogs of Paris-based artist Matthieu Kavyrchine in France.
 He has written a novel, The Impediments to Joy, and Model Homes, a collection of short stories.
 Visit his Web site at behopkins.com.

 Anna Jarzab ('07) published her first novel, All Unquiet Things, with Delacorte Press (Random House) in 2010.
 The novel began as a MAPH thesis.
 Her second novel, The Opposite of Hallelujah, was released by Delacorte in October 2012.
-Her upcoming novel, Tandem, will be released in October of 2013.
+Her latest novel, Tandem, was released in October of 2013.

 Kristin Lueke ('08) published her first chapbook, (in)different math, earlier this year through Dancing Girl Press.
 She has also been published in a handful of online journals, including NAP, decomP, the Acentos Review, and Untoward.